mozilla/mortar-app-stub/README.md

 # A Blank Template for Open Web Apps

-*This template has been updated with a new structure as of May 2013.
-Other mortar templates will be updated soon too.*

 This is a minimal template that has a little HTML, CSS, and JavaScript to help you start writing an [Open Web App](https://developer.mozilla.org/en-US/docs/Web/Apps).